scaleway/terraform-provider-scaleway/docs/resources/rdb_user.md

 - `is_admin` - (Optional) Grant admin permissions to the Database User.

-- `region` - The Scaleway region this bucket resides in.
+- `region` - The Scaleway region this database's user resides in.

 ## Import